This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

-Are the verdant green fields and rugged coastal cliffs of “The Emerald Isle” calling your name?
-If you’re planning a trip to the Republic of Ireland, then keep reading…
+Are the verdant fields and rugged coastal cliffs of “The Emerald Isle” calling your name?
+If you’re planning a trip to the Republic of Ireland, then this guide has got you covered.

 It’s not that Kilkenny, Cork, Kinsale, and the other towns along the southeastern area of Ireland don’t have their charms; they definitely do.
 And, if you have the time, visit them.

-But, if the primary reason you are touring the country is to experience the otherworldly beautiful scenery and immerse yourself in the less “touristy” towns, then this is the path you need to follow.
+But, if the primary reason you are touring Ireland is to experience the otherworldly beautiful scenery and immerse yourself in the less “touristy” towns, then this is the path to follow.

 Recommended Dublin Hotels